trigaten/Learn_Prompting/docs/advanced_applications/mrkl.md

 </pre>

 The MRKL system would see the word `CALCULATOR` and plug `100*100` into the calculator app.
-This simple idea could easily be expanded to various symbolic computing tools.
+This simple idea can easily be expanded to various symbolic computing tools.

 Consider the following additional examples of applications: